melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 - a linked list tree,
 - and a small scheduler

 Earlier version of React handled DOM changes by starting at the top and processing the entire component tree in a blocking manner.
+In April 2017, Facebook announced React Fiber, a new set of internal algorithms for rendering, to replace React's old rendering algorithm, a stack-based reconciliation algorithm that compelled the entire tree to be rendered at once.

+React Fiber, by contrast, is described as a cooperatively scheduled rendering engine.
+It allows React to be smarter about rendering by being able to pause, interrupt, or restart work based on priority, rather than blocking the main thread until completion.

 With React Fiber, work can be paused and prioritized more urgent updates.
-React Fiber "comes up for air" approximately every 16.6 milliseconds.
-React Fiber is described as a cooperatively scheduled rendering engine.
-It allows React to be smarter about rendering by being able to pause, interrupt, or restart work based on priority, rather than blocking the main thread until completion.
+React Fiber aims to check approximately every 5 milliseconds to determine if it should pause and let other things happen.
+However, this timing can vary if there's something expensive happening that blocks it.

+React Fiber breaks work into small chunks and checks in periodically so that if something more important comes along, it can pause or abandon the current work.
+This allows the browser to handle other tasks like CSS animations or check for new state changes, preventing the application from becoming unresponsive.

-Basically React Fiber maintains two trees in memory: the current tree (which is what is referenced in the DOM) and a work-in-progress tree (which is what React is in the middle of updating).
-This allows React to work through the assembly-line (linked list) of fibers but swap back to the current tree if it needs to abandon work in progress when something more important comes along.
+React Fiber maintains two trees in memory: the current tree (which is what is referenced in the DOM) and a work-in-progress tree (which is what React is in the middle of updating).
+This allows React to work through the assembly-line (linked list) of fibers but be able to swap back to the unmodified, current tree if it needs to abandon work in progress when something more important comes along, like updated state of a CSS animation.

 ## Hooks